 The estimated number of potential trick or treaters is 41 million with potential stops of 106 million.

-Photo courtesy of Glo Professional
+Photo credit: Glo Professional

 Frankenstein is one of literature's most frightening monsters.
 This best selling book was published in 1818.
 Over the last thirty-five plus years, films have been produced making Frankenstein a movie classic.